Benefits Of Recycling

 - Research on mywaste.co.za to find out where recyclables are accepted in your community.

-- Make recycling easy for everyone by educating them on it and having bins in your workplace, home or school that are labelled with relevant recyclables.
+- Make recycling easy for everyone by educating them on it and having bins in your workplace, home or school that are labeled with relevant recyclables.

 - Find out if there is a recycling company that collects recyclables in your community from schools or business offices.